 How to Find Broken Internal Links

-There are five ways to find broken links on your site:
+There are six main ways to find broken links on your site:

 1. Manually look for them